Behind the Whistle: An Interview with AFL Umpire David Harris

 - Friday is a pregame run.

-- Saturday I umpire.
-So I always ensure I drink lots of fluid and just try to always eat good health food and no takeaway type food.
+- Saturday, I umpire.
+So I always ensure I drink lots of fluid and just try to always eat good healthy food and no takeaway type food.

 Fatigue and dehydration whilst umpiring AFL games could impact the ability to perform at the highest level.
 Is dehydration an issue for you and how does it impact your training and athletic performance?